mRNA Vaccines for Cancer Treatment

 Step 2

-Selecting and testing the patient cancer mutations that could his natural immune system to launch the most effective attack on the cancer cells.
+Selecting and testing the patient cancer mutations that could educate his natural immune system to launch the most effective attack on the cancer cells.

 Step 3